-- When the WCB receives a psychological injury claim, Claims Entitlement Specialist III (CES III) staff will determine if:
+- When the WCB receives a psychological injury claim, Operations staff will determine if:

 - The worker was exposed to a traumatic event or a series of traumatic events that arose out of and in the course of employment.